hbrmn/hbrmn.github.io/_posts/2026-02-15-ssNake-Czjzek-fitting-draft.md

 Czjzek fitting requires an additional step that is not needed for a simple Lorentzian or Gaussian fit. ssNake first calculates a library of quadrupolar powder patterns over a grid of $C_Q$ and $\eta_Q$ values.
 During simulation and fitting, these patterns are combined with weights defined by the selected Czjzek distribution.
 Pre-calculating the library makes the iterative fit much faster.

 Click `Library` in the fitting panel.
 In the library window, check the experimental settings and define the $C_Q$–$\eta_Q$ grid.
 For an MAS spectrum, choose the finite-MAS option, enter the experimental spinning frequency, and include enough spinning sidebands to cover all sidebands visible in the experimental spectral window.
-A static spectrum or a spectrum containing only the central transition requires different settings.
+Choose static or MAS conditions to match the experiment, and select the transitions separately.
+A central-transition-only spectrum can be either static or MAS; central-transition selection does not by itself determine the spinning treatment.

 <!-- SCREENSHOT 04: Library-generation window with the experimental settings and CQ/eta grid highlighted.
 Suggested filename: /images/ssNake-czjzek/Czjzek-library-settings.jpg -->

 There is a trade-off when choosing the grid.
 A broad and finely spaced grid is more flexible and accurate, but requires more time and memory.
 A grid that is too narrow truncates the distribution and can bias the fitted value of $\sigma$.
-As a useful rule of thumb, the maximum $C_Q$ should reach approximately $4\sigma$ for the largest distribution width that the fit is likely to explore.
-This is a starting criterion rather than a substitute for inspecting the distribution.
+Choose a range wide enough to contain the distribution for all parameter values explored during the fit.
+The appropriate limit depends on the software’s definition of $\sigma$ and, for the extended model, the ordered contribution.
+Verify convergence by increasing the range and refining the grid; do not rely on a universal multiplier of $\sigma$.

 Click `Show` to display the distribution weights on the current $C_Q$–$\eta_Q$ grid.
 The intensity should decay well before it reaches the upper $C_Q$ boundary.
 If the contours are cut off at the edge, increase the maximum $C_Q$ and generate the library again.